The Lord our God is merciful and forgiving, even though we have rebelled against Him. Daniel 9:9

 Dietary references are dependent on age and gender, refer to dietitian or GP for individual requirements.
 As a guideline the RNI for an adult (19-50 years): male need around 10mg and women 15 to 18 mg per day

+Oh dear, look around.
+It is time for me to say goodbye but... hope to see you again.
 Thank you again for stopping by it means a lot to me.
+Good bye.
 Pray you have a wonderful week 🙂 We cannot control what happens around us, but we can control our responses.
-Be bless and know that the Lord loves you ©Hannah M Vandi.
+Be bless and know that the Lord loves you Lots of Love ©Hannah M Vandi.
 And I also pray that this verse refreshes you this week: 'However, I consider my life worth nothing to me; my only aim is to finish the race and complete the task the Lord Jesus has given me—the task of testifying to the good news of God’s grace. ' Acts 20:24 NIV